The Economic Impact of Child Care by State

 Child Care Data: Fact Sheets for All 50 States

-Prepared by researchers from the Federal Reserve Bank of St. Louis, these fact sheets include child care affordability estimates, data on the percentage of single parents, labor force participation rates (that is, the share of the civilian population that is working or looking for a job) and statistics about workforce-related struggles facing child care providers.
-Data are available for all 50 U.S. states and the District of Columbia.
+Prepared by researchers from the Federal Reserve Bank of St. Louis, these fact sheets include child care affordability estimates, data on single parenting and labor force participation rates (that is, the share of the civilian population working or looking for a job), and statistics about child care worker wages.
+Data are available for all 50 U.S. states and Washington, D.C.

 Snapshot: Child Care and the U.S. Economy

-Here are key U.S. child care and labor force statistics at a glance for 2021.
-Data are sourced from the U.S. Census Bureau’s Current Population Survey (via IPUMS CPS), U.S. Census Bureau’s American Community Survey (via IPUMS USA), Child Care Technical Assistance Network, Bureau of Labor Statistics Quarterly Census of Employment and Wages and the authors’ calculations.
+Below are some key U.S. child care and labor force statistics at a glance.
+Data are sourced from the U.S. Census Bureau’s Current Population Survey (via IPUMS CPS), U.S. Census Bureau’s American Community Survey (via IPUMS USA), Child Care Technical Assistance Network, U.S. Bureau of Labor Statistics’ Occupational Employment and Wage Statistics, and calculations by St. Louis Fed researchers.

 Child care is a key workforce support.